nsaunders/writing/posts/function-aschild-intro/index.md

 thoroughness and precision; while hopefully becoming more convenient in the future as the TypeScript team improves type checking for prop spreads.

-Selecting the right approach really comes down to "convenience" versus _correctness_.
+For now, selecting the right approach comes down to "convenience" versus _correctness_.
 If you've made it this far, I know you'll choose wisely.

 Thanks for reading, and happy coding!